7 UK castles for a Traitors-style getaway

 Ardross Castle may not be available for getaways, but these stronghold hotels are the perfect place to hole up

-Millions of sitting rooms will be glued to the game on Thursday for the final of The Traitors’ first celebrity series – and the lavish setting is as key to the show as its round table duels.
+Millions of us will be glued to the final of The Traitors’ first celebrity series – and the lavish setting is as key to the show as its round table duels.

-As a nation firmly faithful to a staycation, the desire to lord over a castle like Claudia has stirred in the UK.
+As a nation firmly faithful to a staycation, many are feeling the desire to lord over a UK castle like Claudia.

 Ardross Castle, the 19th-century house and estate where the BBC reality show is filmed, is used as a wedding and conference venue, as well as a film and TV set, but the rooms are not available to let individually.
 Fortunately, similar haunts to this Gothic Scottish Highlands castle welcome fans from Fife to Bristol.